Previous Post – Day 4: From Mukwa Falls (Woods Lake Road Crossing) To Little Missinaibi Lake Island

 - PR8 RR – 170m – Admiral Falls – ½ on one day; ½ the next

-- weather: overcast till about 1 pm then some gentle rain; then it poured
+- weather: overcast until about 1 p.m., then some gentle rain, and then it poured!

-- campsite: off the portage trail; 1 x 4 person; possibly a couple more – not a “great site” managed to get camp up before too heavy a rain.
+- campsite: off the portage trail; one 4-person; possibly a couple more – not a “great site” but managed to get camp up before too heavy a rain.
 Enjoyed an early afternoon coffee under the bug tarp.

 We got up to an overcast sky.
 There was a bit of a breeze and there were no bugs to worry about.
 Our dry bag – a Watershed Colorado – got filled with the sleeping bags, Thermarests, and all the other stuff that needs to be kept dry.
 Then we packed away the tent and bug shelter.
 While that was going on we had the water on the Primus stove to boil so we could make our oatmeal and essential mugs of filtered coffee.
 We had breakfast under the tarp you see below.